Lost on how to get your online directory business out of the depths of page 13 in search results?

 It has a simple admin interface and filtering functionality within the WordPress dashboard.

-With the calendar widgets, clients and site admins can see a list of upcoming and past events based on various event categories.
+With the calendar widgets, clients and site admins can view a list of upcoming and past events across various event categories.

-When you enable Visitor Conversion mode, your event appears instantly in your visitors’ time zone – and to make it, even more, global-audience friendly, it’s also translation-ready, so it’s perfect for international websites.
+When you enable Visitor Conversion mode, your event appears instantly in your visitors’ time zones.
+To make it even more friendly for a global audience, it’s also translation-ready, making it perfect for international websites.

 Key features: